GinierClasses/holydraw/.github/pull_request_template.md

-Small description or specification about you're job
+Small description or specification about your job

 <details>
 <summary>